home-assistant/home-assistant.io/source/_docs/scripts/service-calls.markdown

 {% endraw %}

-### Use response data in templates: convert Yaml to JSON
+### Use response data in templates: convert YAML to JSON

  If the response data is a larger data object, (like with the `weather.get_forecasts` service) you can not use the response directly in the template editor at `/developer_tools/template`.
  The response needs to be converted to JSON to be able to do so.